The Admission Process

 Health Records - Maintained by the Registrar, located in the One Stop Center, CAR building, first floor.

 Students who wish to review their educational records may do so by completing a “Request to Review Educational Records” form from the Registrar’s office.
-The office is open from 8:30AM to 6:30 PM, Monday through Thursday, 8:30 M to 5 PM on Fridays, and 9AM to noon on Saturdays.
+The office is open from 8:30AM to 6:30 PM, Monday through Thursday, 8:30 M to 5 PM on Fridays, and 9AM to Noon on Saturdays.
 Once the form is received, an attempt will be made to schedule an appointment for a review within seven (7) days.

 If, following the student record review, a student believes there is a factual inaccuracy; the student should contact the office maintaining the record(s) to attempt to settle the dispute regarding content through informal meetings and discussions with the appropriate department.
-If informal means do not result in student satisfaction, submit a written request to the Vice President of Student Success requesting a hearing to arbitrate the dispute.
+If informal means do not result in student satisfaction, submit a written request to the Associate Vice President of Student Affairs requesting a hearing to arbitrate the dispute.
 The hearing will be conducted and decided within a reasonable period of time (in no case to exceed 45 days) following the request for a hearing, a written decision will be rendered.
-The Vice President’s decision is final.
+The Associate Vice President’s decision is final.